 There is something a bit strange about this comparison, however.
 Although AML and PAL have the same expressivity, AML is clearly in some sense more powerful, since action models represent a far larger class of updates than public announcements.
 In order to capture the sense in which AML is more powerful than PAL, we use the term update expressivity.
-This concept was introduced as action equivalence in [31] (and its precursors) and also subsequently used in that sense in [16].
-The definitions from [31, 16] do not deal very well with multi-pointed update modalities and with arbitrary update modalities, however, so we use a slightly adapted version.
+This concept was introduced as action equivalence in [35] (and its precursors) and also subsequently used in that sense in [21].
+The definitions from [35, 21] do not deal very well with multi-pointed update modalities and with arbitrary update modalities, however, so we use a slightly adapted version.

-The updates X we consider are relational model transformers and such transformations are defined by pairwise relating pointed models, so an update X should be seen as a relation between pointed relational models.
-In fact, three different things are called update: the update relation between pointed models, the update modality in a logical language, and, in some sense, the update object, often a name, that can be associated with the modality or the relation, such as an arrow update (U, o).
-To simplify the presentation in this section we call the relations X, Y, \ldots and the modalities $[X], [Y], \ldots$ and we do not consider the update objects separately: we identify them with the update relations.
+We recall from the introduction that the updates X we consider are relational model transformers and that such transformations are defined by pairwise relating pointed models:

+An update X is a relation between pointed relational models.

+In fact, three different things are called update: the update relation between pointed models, the update modality in a logical language, and, in some sense, the update object, often a name, that can be associated with the modality or the relation, such as an arrow update

+(U, o).
+To simplify the presentation in this section we call the relations $X, Y, \ldots$ and the modalities $[X], [Y], \ldots$ and we do not consider the update objects separately: we identify them with the update relations.

 A relation between pointed relational models can be a one-to-one relation, i.e., a function or a partial function, a one-to-finitely-many relation, and a one-to-infinitely-many relation.
 For example, it is a function for a pointed arrow update model, a partial function for a public announcement, a one-to-many relation for a multi-pointed arrow update model, and a one-to-infinitely-many relation for an arrow update quantifier.
 In the first place, one would now like to say that update relations X and Y are the same (are equivalent) if they define the same relation between pointed models, modulo bisimulation.
-In the second place, we also want to compare an update X that is a partial function to an update Y that is a total function (or similarly for relations with restricted domains).
-In that kind of situation one would maybe like to say that updates X and Y are the same if X and Y define the same relation is asymmetric).
-Such a requirement seems common practice in dynamic epistemic logic, and it is also respected in [16].
-We recall from Section 1 the 'state eliminating' public announcement of p (i) and the 'arrow eliminating' public announcement of p (ii), originating with [10]: whenever p can be truthfully announced, the pointed relational models resulting from executing (i) and (ii) are bisimilar, as in the example.
+In the second place, we also want to compare an update X that is a partial function, i.e., with a restricted domain, to an update Y that is a total function (or similarly for relations with restricted domains.
+In that kind of situation one would maybe like to say that updates X and Y are the same if X and Y define the same relation on the domain of X: we will then say that X is conditionally equivalent to Y (this relation is asymmetric).
+Such a requirement seems common practice in dynamic epistemic logic, and it is also respected in [21].
+We recall from Section 1 the 'state eliminating' public announcement of p (i) and the 'arrow eliminating' public announcement of p (ii), originating with [12]: whenever p can be truthfully announced, the pointed relational models resulting from executing (i) and (ii) are bisimilar, as in the example.
 But when p is false, (ii) can be executed but not (i).
 So (i) and (ii) are equivalent on condition of the truth of the announcement.

 In view of these considerations, we propose the following definition.
-For X(M, s) read $\{(M', s') \mid ((M, s), (M', s')) \in X\}$, and let $\mathcal{D}(X)$ be the domain of X, i.e., $\mathcal{D}(X) = \{(M, s) \mid X(M, s) \neq \emptyset\}$.
+In the definition, for X(M,s) read $\{(M',s') \mid ((M,s), (M',s')) \in X\}$ , and let dom(X) be $\{(M,s) \mid X(M,s) \neq \emptyset\}$ , i.e., dom(X) is the domain of X in the standard relational sense.
+Recall from Section 2.1 that two sets of pointed models are bisimilar if every pointed model in the first set is bisimilar to one in the second set and vice versa.